-At the end of the quarter the students will write an 8 to 10-page synthesis paper.
-The objective of the synthesis paper is to have an opportunity to (i) assimilate the various lessons you found in each session, (ii) combine them into a few cohesive takeaways or theses, (iii) present your theses and back them up with materials from the class (or source additional materials outside of class if desired), and (iv) contemplate how those takeaways will affect your professional life in the future.
+At the end of the quarter the students will write an 8 to 10-page project paper.
+The objective of the synthesis paper is to have an opportunity to (i) assimilate the various lessons you found in each session, (ii) conduct analysis that expands on the cases you worked on and the memos you have written, (iii) present your analyses and conclusion drawn from them, and (iv)contemplate how those takeaways will affect your professional life in the future.
+The academic coordinator will guide students with multiple options for the analysis that expands on the cases and memos.
+The synthesis paper is due at 5pm on 3/18 (W).